PGA Championship 2022: Justin Thomas says he knew rivals were 'nervous' before claiming second major title

 Pereira: My final-day nerves were terrible

-Pereira, who came into the tournament ranked 100 in the world, admitted that nerves got the better of him as he shot a five-over par final round.
+Pereira, who came into the tournament ranked 100 in the world, admitted nerves got the better of him as he shot a five-over-par final round.

 "Today I was really nervous," Pereira said after having to settle for tied-third.
 "I tried to handle it a little bit, but it's really tough.
 I thought I was going to win on 18, but it is what it is.
 We'll have another one [opportunity to win].